Writer Guidelines (Jan. 2014 version)

 Simultaneous publication: Writers may re-sell an assigned article after Faith Today has published it.
 For breaking stories, Faith Today may accept an article from a person who writes for several publications using the same research or interviews and whose work will appear elsewhere before Faith Today has published its story.
 However in that case the situation must first be discussed with an FT editor and the FT story must be significantly different from the other articles.
 In the event that there is a conflict, Faith Today may choose not to publish the story.

-Photos: Writers are asked to arrange for sending photos to Faith Today of their main interviewee, due five days after the article.
+Photos: Writers are asked to help us obtain colour photos of their main interviewee, due five days after the article.
 A stock photo (e.g. mug shot) is acceptable, but we prefer a casual photo or an action shot (perhaps taken by the writer).
-Photos should be in colour.
 Photos can be prints or sent in high-resolution electronic form.
 Our minimum for an image sized 4” by 4” is 266 dots per inch (a smaller image must have more dpi).
 The format can be jpg or pretty much anything.
 If your photo file is less than 150 kilobytes, it’s probably not good enough.
-If an expert did not scan your photos, we prefer that you send prints to us by mail so that we can scan them.
+If you need to scan photos and are not an expert, we prefer that you send prints to us by mail so that we can scan them.
 We will return prints to the source at no charge upon request.

 Pseudonyms: Faith Today generally does not publish material under pseudonyms.

 Filing method: Articles should be submitted by email to the assigning editor.
 We currently use Microsoft Word, but can handle text in all major formats.
 All articles must be accompanied by a list of research sources, with MAILING ADDRESSES and phone numbers.
 We may need to contact them to finalize photo arrangements, to check facts with them, or to send them tear sheets of the article once the magazine is printed.

 [Guidelines version: Jan.
 20, 2014]